 - It's designed to meet the needs of all stakeholders within an organization.

-It is simpler and lighter in weight, yet it expands to handle the needs of large value streams and complex system development.
-By implementing Agile Framework, you will have following benefits,
+It is simple and light-weight framework, yet it is able to handle the needs of large value streams and complex system development.
+By implementing the SAFe agile framework, you will have the following benefits: